Why, hello there!

 My name is Raina Delisle.
 I’m a journalist, author, and copywriter with a special interest in health, culture, and the environment.
 Whether I’m writing a magazine feature or custom copy for a corporate client, I’m passionate about bringing stories to life with words.

 I contribute to some of Canada’s top media outlets, including Chatelaine, Today’s Parent, The Globe and Mail, Global News and CBC.
 I’ve had the honour of speaking with inspiring people from coast to coast to coast—including national treasures David Suzuki, Robert Bateman and Shelagh Rogers—and sharing their empowering stories.
 I’ve also tackled some of the most complex and challenging issues of our time, including climate change, racism and mental illness.

-I previously worked as a reporter and editor at the Vancouver Sun, the Province, and the Ottawa Citizen, and as a producer and news writer for Citytv’s Breakfast Television.
+I was previously an editor at Hakai Magazine and a reporter and editor at The Vancouver Sun, The Province (Vancouver), and The Ottawa Citizen.
+I was also a producer and news writer for Citytv’s Breakfast Television.

 I’m also a certified copyeditor through Editors Canada.